phyous/kindle-fmt/README.md

 ### TODO
 - Get Amazon to fix formatting int heir app.
 Its turrrrible.
+- My formatting rules are super basic and don't cover corner cases well at all.
+Feel free to improve.
-- Add support for more languages
+- Add support for more languages\syntax.